 Blood Testing Clinic in Bradenton, FL

 You can get comprehensive information about your health issues with the help of blood testing at PrimeHealth Primary Care in Bradenton, FL.
 Contact us today!
-For more information, please call us or request an appointment online.
-We are conveniently located at 3014 53rd Av East, Bradenton, FL 34203.
+For more information, please contact us or request an appointment online.
+We are conveniently located at 3014 53rd Ave East, Bradenton, FL 34203.
+We are currently accepting new patients.

 Table of Contents: